-Our ciders are aged from five to twelve months before bottling to allow the tannins and acids from the traditional cider apples to fully develop.
+Our ciders are aged from five to twelve months or more before bottling, to allow the tannins and acids from the traditional cider apples to fully develop.
 Once it is bottled we pasteurize it to insure the safety of the product.
 Our Heritage Ciders will continue to mature and create deeper more complex flavors, most reaching their peak at two to three years after bottling.

-Our ciders tend to be on the drier side but we do offer a few sweeter varieties.
+Our ciders tend to be on the drier side and many are award winners!

 Bottles are 750ml (about 5 glasses)

 We invite you to visit our Tasting Room in downtown Renton Washington (inside Antiques 4U) to learn more.
 (Must be 21+)

 Nick & Holly